falconry/falcon/README.md

     if token is None:
         raise falcon.HTTPUnauthorized('Auth token required',
                                       'Please provide an auth token '
-                                      'as part of the request',
+                                      'as part of the request'
                                       'http://docs.example.com/auth')

     if not token_is_valid(token, params['user_id']):
         raise falcon.HTTPUnauthorized('Authentication required',
                                       'The provided auth token is '
                                       'not valid.
 Please request a '
-                                      'new token and try again.',
+                                      'new token and try again.'
                                       'http://docs.example.com/auth')

 def check_media_type(req, resp, params):
     if not req.client_accepts_json:
         raise falcon.HTTPUnsupportedMediaType(
-            'Media Type not Supported',
+            'This API only supports the JSON media type.'
-            'This API only supports the JSON media type.', 'http://docs.examples.com/api/json')
+            'http://docs.examples.com/api/json')